-The models used in the studies discussed in the previous paragraph did not account directly for the fact that biodegradation of dispersed oil occurs at the oil-water interface, and thus increases with the oil-water surface area (Atlas & Hazen, 2011).
-In the NOAA's Automated Data Inquiry for Oil Spills (ADIOS2) model, the oil is assumed to consist of various pseudo-components (C4-C12 alkanes, 2-3 ring aromatics, and others), and the biodegradation rate is assumed to depend on the surface area of the oil droplet.
+The models used in the studies discussed in the previous paragraph did not account directly for the fact that biodegradation of dispersed oil occurs at the oil-water interface and thus increases with the oil-water surface area (Atlas and Hazen, 2011).
+In NOAA's Automated Data Inquiry for Oil

+Spills model, the oil is assumed to consist of various pseudo-components ( $C_4$ - $C{12}$ alkanes, 2-3 ring aromatics, and others), and the biodegradation rate is assumed to depend on the surface area of the oil droplet.
 The size of the oil droplet is allowed to be reduced following biodegradation (Viveros et al., 2015).
-In a simulation developed by Vilcáez et al. (2013), the authorsassumed oil droplets were completely covered by microorganisms.
+In a simulation developed by Vilcáez et al. (2013), the authors assumed oil droplets were completely covered by microorganisms.
 The results indicated faster biodegradation of small oil droplets due to their larger surface area per unit mass.
-Because the model assumes complete microbial coverage, oil droplets biodegraded faster than dissolved oil components, but no evidence was provided to support the assumption of total microbial coverage.
+Because the model assumes complete microbial coverage, the oil droplets biodegraded faster than the dissolved oil components, but no evidence was provided to support the assumption of total microbial coverage.

-The impact of nutrients on oil biodegradation has been noted since the 1970s, and more recent studies found that concentrations exceeding a few mg-N/L of water is needed for maximal biodegradation rates (Boufadel et al., 1999).
-More detailed studies have elucidated that nutrient concentration was a limiting factor for the DWH oil biodegradation in surface waters (Hazen et al., 2010, Atlas & Hazen, 2011, Edwards et al., 2011, Baelum et al., 2012, Chakraborty et al., 2012, Lu et al., 2012, Dubinsky et al., 2013, Kimes et al., 2013, Kimes et al., 2014, King et al., 2015, Hazen et al., 2016).
+The impact of nutrients on oil biodegradation has been noted since the 1970s, and more recent studies found that concentrations exceeding a few mg-N/L of water are needed for maximal biodegradation rates (Boufadel et al., 1999).
+More detailed studies have elucidated that nutrient concentration was a limiting factor for the DWH oil biodegradation in surface waters (Atlas and Hazen, 2011; Bælum et al., 2012; Chakraborty et al., 2012; Dubinsky et al., 2013; Edwards et al., 2011; Hazen et al., 2010, 2016; Kimes et al., 2013, 2014; King et al., 2015a; Lu et al., 2012).
 The impact of nutrients has been modeled using a Monod type expression (Geng et al., 2014) for oil within sediments, and the model could be easily translated to dispersed oil.
 However, there are no calibrated models of dispersed oil biodegradation that incorporate the impact of nutrient and account for what has been observed.
 At low nutrient concentration, the rate of biodegradation of oil is proportional to concentration, and at high nutrient concentration, the rate reaches its maximum value and thus becomes independent of the actual value of the nutrient concentration.

-Meso-scale Test facilities for Dispersant Studies
+Meso-Scale Test Facilities for Dispersant Studies

-There are four major types of meso-scale facilities developed for the study of oil fate and behavior in the presence and absence of dispersants: 1) tower tanks for studying plume and oil droplet behavior from sub-surface oil releases, as well as oil component partitioning and gas droplet behavior; 2) flume tanks for studying weathering of oil and dispersed oil under various environmental conditions (e.g., currents, wind, temperature, and ice presence); 3) wave tanks with the capacity to provide controlled energy dissipation rates for oil droplet formation, oil fate, and transport studies; and 4) high-pressure test chambers to study the above variables under different pressure and temperature conditions.
+There are four major types of meso-scale facilities developed for the study of oil fate and behavior in the presence and absence of dispersants: (1) tower tanks for studying plume and oil droplet behavior from subsurface oil releases as well as oil component partitioning and gas droplet behavior; (2) flume tanks for studying weathering of oil and dispersed oil under various environmental conditions (e.g., currents, wind, temperature, and ice presence); (3) wave tanks with the capacity to provide controlled energy dissipation rates for oil droplet formation, oil fate, and transport studies; and (4) high-pressure test chambers to study the above variables under different pressure and temperature conditions.

-These test systems do not fully replicate "open water conditions".
-Despite their relative size, enclosed systems such as these have a number of potential limitations such as higher levels of oil droplet coalescence, the loss of oil from the water column due to changes in hydrodynamics and biological responses related to containment and "wall effects" that preclude the determination of an accurate mass balance for the oil used in experiments.
+These test systems do not fully replicate "open water conditions."
+Despite their relative size, enclosed systems such as these have a number of potential limitations, such as higher levels of oil droplet coalescence; the loss of oil from the water column due to changes in hydrodynamics; and biological responses related to containment and "wall effects" that preclude the determination of an accurate mass balance for the oil used in experiments.
 Furthermore, in terms of oil biodegradation studies, test facilities systems using artificial and recycled seawater do not have the normal microbiome of the ocean environments being simulated.